jedington/Canvas-Your-Goals/README.md

 2. Secondary Webpages / To-Do List -- these are being worked on first and will be fairly easy to complete before this year is over.
 	  + Simple design, probably like a timeline, and flexible on days, weeks, etc.
 	  +	Tasks: list out the details or milestones of certain goals, with each goal having their own tasks to be kept track of & completed.
 Tasks that have been completed can be crossed-out and changed to green; tasks that are reaching a close deadline to be changed to yellow.
 Tasks that have been failed to be changed to red, with the option to add more after to make up for the failed task, such as retaking a certification test.
-	  +	Subtasks: to be used if necessary, with the same capabilities as tasks.
+	  +	Steps: to be used if necessary, with the same capabilities as tasks.

 ------
 ### Accounts